 Questions & Resources

-If you have questions, or if you'd like to schedule a private travel consultation, email email@example.com.
+Contact us if you have questions, or if you'd like to schedule a private travel consultation.
 You can also check out the following resources to research your destination: